meredithefay/iCLOTS_video_processing/README.md

   - Each file has some indicator of the operation applied appended to the original file name

 ## Help and contributing
 Contributions are always welcome!
-Submit a pull request or contact me directly at mfay7@gatech.edu.
-Please also feel free to reach out via email for assistance.
+Submit a pull request or contact me directly at meredith.e.fay@gmail.com.

 ## References
 OpenCV: